sablier-labs/flow/PRECISION-ISSUE.md

 ## About precision

-**Note:** none of these issues should lead to a loss of funds, but they may affect the streaming experience
+**Note:** none of the issues described in this file should lead to a loss of funds, but they may have an effect on the streaming experience.

-### Why we define rps as 18-decimal number
+### Why `rps` is defined with 18 decimal places

 The reason we introduced `rps` as an 18-decimal number is to avoid precision issues.
 Please review the section in the [README](https://github.com/sablier-labs/flow/?tab=readme-ov-file#precision-issues) first.
 In this file, we will provide